 The following referenced documents are indispensable for the application of this document (i.e., they must be understood and used, so that each referenced document is cited in text and its relationship to this document is explained).
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments or corrigenda) applies.

-IEEE Std 11073-20601a[TM]-2010, Health informatics-Personal health device communication-Application profile-Optimized Exchange Protocol-Amendment 1.^{4,5}
+IEEE Std 11073-20601[TM]-2008, Health informatics-Personal health device communication-Part 20601: Application profile-Optimized exchange protocol.^{3, 4} koniec náhľadu - text ďalej pokračuje v platenej verzii STN